pingcap/docs/reference/tools/user-guide.md

 - Data import tools, including full import tools, backup and restore tools, incremental import tools, and so forth.
 - Data export tools, including full export tools. incremental export tools, and so forth.

-The two types of tools are discussed in some details below.
+The two types of tools are discussed in detail below.

 ### Data import tools